httpcyberdata/personal-portfolio-reactjs/README.md

 React: 18.2.0

 ## Problems in the project:
 1. Hard to view whether it was an h5 or h2 in the CSS.
-2.
+Until the instructor made the same mistake!

 ## How to use
 1. Fork/download